 One of the first stars in Minnesota, Tony Oliva was named Rookie of the Year, made eight All-Star teams, won three batting titles and was twice MVP runner-up.
 But he amassed just 1,917 hits and 220 home runs.

-Recent Hall of Fame inductee, Bert Blyleven, began his career with the Twins and rejoined the team later.
+Hall of Famer Bert Blyleven, began his career with the Twins and rejoined the team later.
 Now a broadcaster for the team, he won 149 games in a Minnesota uniform.

 Other teams' Mt.
 Rushmores: